fzaiser/nonparametric-hmc/README.md

 - `ppl.py` includes the probabilistic programming primitives as methods of the `ProbCtx` (probabilistic context) class
 - `infer.py` implements NP-DHMC (and importance sampling for illustration) used in our experiments.
-- `evaluation.py` contains utilities needed for the evaluation of the results.
+- `evaluation.py` contains utilities needed for the evaluation of the results from ICML 2021.
+- `evaluation_icml2022.py` contains utilities needed for the evaluation of the results for the ICMl 2022 experiments.
 - `example_*.py` are for running the experiments from the paper.
-- `evaluation_*.ipynb` are for evaluating the results of each experiment.
+- `evaluation_*.ipynb` are for evaluating the results of each experiment from ICML 2021.
+- `evaluation_*_icml2022.ipynb` are for evaluating the results of each experiment from ICML 2022.